 However, I do think there is a good argument for sometimes including ASD and ASC as terms online.
 This is because with schools and clinicians using the terms, and the clinical studies that underpin a degree of our understanding of autism using medical terms like D for disability, providers of information need to make it easy to find online.
 If you are someone starting on your autism journey (as an individual, family member or professional), you want access to facts and information.

-I wish there was less division within the autism community, especially between the parents of autists (who sometimes use terms like ‘Autism Mom / Mum’, which really riles autists!), and the autistics themselves.
+I wish there was less division within the autism community, especially between the parents of autists (who sometimes use terms like ‘Autism Mom / Mum’, which often really riles autists!), and the autistics themselves.
 Furthermore, the idea of making neurodiversity a select club that only people of certain neurologies are eligible for is galling.
 And I often get challenged on the language I use in writing (e.g. mentioning ‘disorder’) because an individual has a different opinion to me.
 But we are all entitled to our own opinions.

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism.
 The information we post here is based purely on our own exposure and experiences.
 We’d also love your feedback on our posts!